-Mighty Glacier: Appropriately, the iceberg-like Titans.
-Massively-built, capable of great offensive power and almost impervious to harm... but very, very slow.
+- Mighty Glacier: Appropriately, the iceberg-like Titans.
+Massively-built, capable of great offensive power... but very, very slow.

 The newly-resurrected leader of the New Marais vampires, Bloody Mary is the main villain of Festival of Blood and directly responsible for transforming Cole into a vampire.
 Taking advantage of Pyre Night to allow her coven to feed on the locals without repercussions, she's also hoping to mould Cole into her slave by the next sunrise...

 - A God Am I: Proclaims humans should be grateful for the "purpose" they provide when she drains them and directly compares herself to God at one point.

 - Big Bad: Of Festival of Blood.

 - Burn the Witch!: After being captured by Father Ignatius during the backstory, she was burned at the stake.

 - Despair Event Horizon: Arguably the worst of her villainy began around the time Marco was killed.